Are you ready to make the difference?

 By the second half term, you will start your first school attachment, where you will be supporting outstanding teachers in the classroom and will also start to teach lessons yourself.
 You will gradually build up the amount of time you spend teaching as the year progresses, and on your second attachment, towards the end of the training year, you will eventually build up to teaching 80% of a class timetable!

-You will be guided and supported every step of the way through this process by your tutor, mentors, and CETT training session leaders, who together will provide you with the relevant theory, subject knowledge and pedagogy that you will need in order to succeed on the course.
+You will be guided and supported every step of the way through this process by your tutor, mentors, and Victoria Academies Teacher Training session leaders, who together will provide you with the relevant theory, subject knowledge and pedagogy that you will need in order to succeed on the course.

-Learning to teach at CETT gives trainees the opportunity to:
+Learning to teach at Victoria Academies Teacher Training gives trainees the opportunity to:

 - Select 1 of 2 routes – General Primary (5 – 11 years), Primary with Early Years (3-7 years)

 - gain a Post Graduate Certificate in Education (PGCE)

 - gain up to 60 credits towards a Masters Qualification (accredited by the University of Birmingham)

 We provide a number of centrally taught sessions within the core modules of Professional Studies, Maths, English, Science and Computing.